-(a) The data and information provided under rules 5.3 and 5.3A is confidential information and must:
+- (a) The data and information provided under rules 5.2A, 5.3 and 5.3A is confidential information and must: - (1) be prepared, given and used in good faith; and

-- (1) be prepared, given and used in good faith; and - (2) not be disclosed or made available by the recipient to a third party except as set out in clause 3.13.3 or this clause 5.3.8 or in accordance with rule 8.6. - (b) The data and information to be provided under this rule 5.3 may be shared between a Network Service Provider and AEMO for the purpose of enabling: - (1) the Network Service Provider to advise AEMO of ancillary services; and - (2) either party to: - (i) assess the effect of a proposed facility or proposed alteration to generating plant (as the case may be) on: - (A) the performance of the power system; or - (B) another proposed facility or another proposed alteration; - (ii) assess proposed negotiated access standards; - (iii) determine the extent of any required augmentation or extension or system strength connection works; or - (iv) assess system strength remediation scheme proposals. - (c) A Network Service Provider may disclose the data and information to be provided under rules 5.3 and 5.3A to another Network Service Provider if the Network Service Provider considers the information or data is materially relevant to that provider for connection. - (d) A person intending to disclose information under paragraphs (b) or (c) must first advise the relevant Connection Applicant of the extent of the disclosure, unless the information may be disclosed in accordance with rule 8.6. - (e) If a Connection Applicant or Network Service Provider becomes aware of any material change to any information contained in or relevant to an application to connect, it must promptly notify the other party in writing of that change.
+- (2) not be disclosed or made available by the recipient to a third party except as set out in clause 3.13.3 or this clause 5.3.8 or in accordance with rule 8.6. - (a1) The data and information provided to a Primary Transmission Network Service Provider in relation to its provision of non-contestable services as specified under clause 5.2A.4(a) must not be used by the Primary Transmission Network Service Provider for the purpose of tendering for, or negotiating, contestable services specified under clause 5.2A.4(a) in the connection process in which the data or information was given, or in future connection processes, without the consent of the Connection Applicant. - (b) The data and information to be provided under this rule 5.3 may be shared between a Network Service Provider and AEMO for the purpose of enabling: - (1) the Network Service Provider to advise AEMO of ancillary services; and - (2) either party to: - (i) assess the effect of a proposed facility or proposed alteration to generating plant (as the case may be) on: - (A) the performance of the power system; or - (B) another proposed facility or another proposed alteration; - (ii) assess proposed negotiated access standards; - (iii) determine the extent of any required augmentation or extension or system strength connection works; or - (iv) assess system strength remediation scheme proposals. - (c) A Network Service Provider may disclose the data and information to be provided under rules 5.2A, 5.3 and 5.3A to another Network Service Provider if the Network Service Provider considers the information or data is materially relevant to that provider for connection. - (d) A person intending to disclose information under paragraphs (b) or (c) must first advise the relevant Connection Applicant of the extent of the disclosure, unless the information may be disclosed in accordance with rule 8.6. - (e) If a Connection Applicant or Network Service Provider becomes aware of any material change to any information contained in or relevant to an application to connect, it must promptly notify the other party in writing of that change.